openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/tokenizers.rst

 2. Download `OpenVINO Tokenizers prebuild libraries <https://storage.openvinotoolkit.org/repositories/openvino_tokenizers/packages/>`__.
 To ensure compatibility, the first three numbers of the OpenVINO Tokenizers version should match the OpenVINO version and OS.

-3. Extract OpenVINO Tokenizers archive into OpenVINO installation directory:
+3. Extract OpenVINO Tokenizers archive into the OpenVINO installation directory:

 .. tab-set::